 Previously exhibited New Media artworks include the internationally renowned installation ‘The Wave’, made at the artist collective Vertigo, in Denmark.
 She is currently working on a series of sculptures around the communication patterns of fireflies and a VR piece on environmental collapse.

-She is an avid programmer in Touchdesigner, Unreal Engine and Unity.
+She is an avid programmer in Touchdesigner, Unreal Engine and Unity, and a certified Laser Safety Officer.